• Skip to primary navigation

 • Always ensure your cakes are completely cooled before frosting them.

-• You can use any flavor of frosting; I have some great Gluten Free Frosting recipes for you.
+• You can use any frosting flavor; I have some great Gluten Free Frosting recipes for you.

 • Check my Gluten Free Sprinkles List if you use sprinkles to decorate your cake.